AlibabaCloudDocs/cfw/intl.en-US/FAQ/Can flow logs of cloud firewall be exported to a third-party system?.md

 **Note:** Currently, cloud firewall supports Internet traffic logs, including vulnerability risk levels and access control rule hit results.
 At present, it does not support exporting event logs and Operation logs.

-For more information about log export, see[Import Cloud Firewall Internet logs to a third-party system](../../../../reseller.en-US/Best Practices/Import Cloud Firewall Internet logs to a third-party system.md#).
+For more information about log export, see [Import Cloud Firewall Internet logs to a third-party system](../../../../reseller.en-US/Best Practices/Import Cloud Firewall Internet logs to a third-party system.md#).